Skip to main content

 Frequently asked questions

-Can I paper trade Bitcoin futures for free?
+Can I practise Bitcoin futures for free?

 Yes.
 Hex37 gives every account a $10,000 virtual balance and lets you trade BTC perpetual futures with up to 20x leverage on live Binance prices.
 No card required.

-On most platforms, no. Hex37 does — funding is debited or credited every 8 hours based on real Binance funding rates.
+On most platforms, no. Hex37 does.
+Funding is debited or credited every 8 hours based on real Binance funding rates.
 If you hold a long through a positive-funding window, your balance ticks down by the actual funding amount.

 How much leverage should a beginner use?